reidbarber/webmarker/README.md

   markStyle: { color: "white", backgroundColor: "blue", padding: 5 },
   // A custom CSS style to apply to the mask element.
   // Use a transparent background to have it act as a bounding box.
-  maskStyle: { border: "2px dashed blue", backgroundColor: "transparent" },
+  maskStyle: { outline: "2px dashed blue", backgroundColor: "transparent" },
   // The placement of the mask relative to the element.
   maskPlacement: "top-start";
   // Whether or not to show masks over elements.